PassivePicasso/Claudable/README.md

 ### First Run Setup
 1. Launch Claudable and wait for the Claude AI interface to load
+2. Log in to your Claude AI account
-2. Navigate to your Claude AI project
+3. Navigate to your Claude AI project
-3. Click "Set Project Root" to select your local project folder
+4. Click "Set Project Root" to select your local project folder
-4. The project structure will appear in the right panel
+5. The project structure will appear in the right panel

 ## Usage Guide

 ### Basic Navigation
-- Left panel: Claude AI interface
+- Left panel: Claude AI interface (by default)
-- Right panel: Project management
+- Right panel: Project management (by default)
 - Drag the splitter to adjust panel sizes
 - Use the swap button (↔) to switch panel positions